Drainage & Earthworks

 Typical US drainage and earthworks wastage

 Excavated soil bulks up 15–35% when lifted, so dumpster capacity fills faster than the in-place volume suggests.
 Plan a 1.25× swell factor when sizing haul-off.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do